HomeArticleIs your job AI-proof? See which surprising careers are safest from automation

 Preferred Source of Google

-The analysis assessed occupations based on their automation risk and levels of public interaction, resulting in an “AI Resistance Score” that identifies jobs where human skills are still essential.
+The analysis assessed occupations based on their automation risk and levels of public interaction, resulting in an “AI Resistance Score” that identifies where human skills are still essential.

 EMTs top the list with minimal risk of automation